sachin-sadhu/obsidian_vault/Year 3 CS/Artificial Intelligence.md

 Our model is now : $$f_w(x)=g(w^Tx)=\frac{1}{1+e^{-w^Tx}}$$
 So $f_w(x)=0.7$ might mean x has a 70% chance of belonging to class 1. $f_w(x)=0.3$ might mean x has a 30% chance of belonging to class 0.

+Logistic regression had an advantage over linear classification in that values close to the boundary will be reflected in their P(X) values.
 ## Loss function
 View this video for recap : https://www.youtube.com/watch?v=SmZmBKc7Lrs